dartmouth-pbs/psyc161/README.md

 ## Final project

-Final project will be optional -- students will be welcome to choose either to do some final project or do two final homeworks, or both (project + homeworks) for "extra credit".
+Final project is optional.
+Students must complete all homeworks, and the final project provides "extra credit" benefits.

 For the final project, students have two possibilities: self-proposed or a suggested project.
 For a self-proposed project: